About This Drug

-- Bone marrow depression.
+- Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that hurt.
+You may have red areas, white patches, or sores in your mouth that hurt.

 - Decreased appetite (decreased hunger)

 Note: Not all possible side effects are included above.

 Warnings and Precautions

 - Severe bone marrow suppression